Mustafapaşa, Ürgüp: Attractions

-Amongst the many fine stone houses in Mustafapaşa one of the best is the Old Greek House which now houses a popular restaurant.
+Amongst the many fine stone houses in Mustafapaşa. one of the best is the Old Greek House, which now houses a popular restaurant.
 Its upstairs floor contains one of the secular murals which are a feature of both Ürgüp and Mustafapaşa, and which live on as a reminder of the lost minority populations.
 The first series of the hit television series Asmalı Konak was filmed in and around the Old Greek House in 2002.

 In the town centre, the large 19th-century Church of Sts Helena and Constantine, with a grapevine carved around its entrance, is another reminder of the lost populations.
 It is occasionally used for concerts.

 Cappadocia is known for its frescoed rock-cut churches and the Church of St Basil in Mustafapaşa is an example of one such church that continued in use into the 19th century when it was recut and repainted.

 Several more traditional rock-cut churches can be found in the valley running out from Mustafapaşa which is easily accessible on foot.
 Most striking is the Monastery of St Nicholas which was restored in 2012 and, unfortunately, contains modern icons brought from Greece.
 It also has a grand entrance which was built after the law prohibiting repairs to old churches was repealed in 1856.
-The Church of St Stephen contains a rock lectern supported by a stone eagle while the Sinasos Church has a stone pulpit, these features almost certainly improvements paid for from the sale of seafood in Constantinople.
+The Church of St Stephen contains a rock lectern supported by a stone eagle while the Sinasos Church has a stone pulpit, these features are almost certainly improvements paid for from the sale of seafood in Constantinople.

 In the nearby Gomeda Valley there is also the early 10th-century frescoed Church of the Holy Apostles.